| I first met Ronnie Landfield in New York

 its formal aspects, its flatness and color, to form both the art

+and the subject of the art.
 For Landfield, and other artists whose work was judged by this

 criteria, this often meant a more or less flawed reading when psychological